sjavi4/PlayerDoll/README.md

 ## Notice

-<b>The plugin is under re-construction, releases for updates and bug fix will be delayed.
+<b>The plugin is finished re-construction and started Test publicly.

-If problems found on newer version, try to use an old one. </b>
+If problems found on newer version, please write an issue. </b>

 ## Disclaimer